Serbeld/Dataset-4C-D/README.md

 # Dataset 4C-D

-The Dataset_4C_D_RGB.hdf5 file consists in 3099 images in RGB scale, divided in 4 classes.
+The Dataset consists in 3099 images in RGB scale, divided in 4 classes.
 There are 2169 training images, 465 validation images and 465 test images.
 (70% for training, 15% for validation and 15% for testing)

 The images are getting from
 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia and